6 natural headache remedies that could help relieve pain

-Taking these simple steps may help you ease the pain.
+Taking these steps may help ease discomfort caused by migraines, tension headaches, and more.

 Black man does yoga in a sunny room

-If you’re all too familiar with the dull throb or stabbing pain of a headache, you’re not alone.
+If you’re familiar with the dull throb or stabbing pain of a headache, you’re not alone.
 Headaches are very common.
-In fact, nearly half of adults worldwide have experienced one (or more) within the past year.
+In fact, they affect about 4 in 10 people globally, according to the World Health Organization.

-• Tension headaches, the most common type, are often linked to stress.
-They’re marked by pain on both sides of the head, sometimes described as a tight band around the temples.
+• Tension headaches are the most common type of headache and are often linked to stress.
+They’re marked by pain on both sides of the head, sometimes described as feeling like a tight band around the temples.
 They can last for a few hours or up to several days.

-• Cluster headaches, which are less common, are characterized by head pain with signs and symptoms on the same side of the head as the ache.
-These include drooping of the eyelid, narrowing of the pupil, redness of the white part of the eye, and runny nose.
+• Cluster headaches are less common.
+They’re characterized by pain and other symptoms on one side of the head.
+These other signs include drooping of the eyelid, narrowing of the pupil, redness of the white part of the eye, and a runny nose.
 The pain typically lasts from 15 to 180 minutes.
-The pain may subside but then return in clusters of up to eight attacks per day for a period of days, weeks, and even months.
+It may subside but then return in clusters of up to eight attacks per day for a period of weeks to months.

-• Migraine headaches typically occur on one side of the head.
+• Migraine headaches also typically occur on one side of the head.
 The pain is often described as pulsing or throbbing.
-Additional symptoms include nausea, vomiting, and sensitivity to lights and sounds.
+Additional migraine symptoms may include nausea, vomiting, and sensitivity to lights and sounds.

-When symptoms strike, a headache sends most people straight to the medicine cabinet.
-But pills aren’t the only solution.
-These natural approaches may help you find relief—or even avoid headache pain in the first place.
+When symptoms strike, a headache can send a person straight to the medicine cabinet.
+But medication may not be the only treatment.
+These natural approaches could help you find relief—or perhaps avoid headache pain in the first place.

 Modify your diet

-It’s also a good move to limit or eliminate known migraine trigger foods—such as caffeine, alcohol, red wine, chocolate, and aged cheeses—from your diet.
+It may also be wise to limit or eliminate potential migraine trigger foods from your diet, such as caffeine, alcohol, red wine, chocolate, and aged cheeses.
 A good rule of thumb is to be sure your overall diet is healthy and balanced, with a good mix of whole grains, fruits and vegetables, lean proteins, and healthy fats from fish and vegetable sources.

 Stay hydrated

 Not drinking enough water can bring on a headache or migraine.
-If dehydration is the cause of your head pain, research has shown that increasing your fluid intake can help you find relief within 30 minutes to 3 hours.
+But research has shown that increasing your fluid intake may help you find relief, often within a few minutes.
 Staying hydrated may also help you avoid headaches to begin with.

 You may be familiar with the guideline of drinking 8 cups of water each day, but different people have different water requirements depending on age, physical condition, climate, health issues, and many other factors.
 Check with your healthcare provider (HCP) about a hydration habit that makes sense for you.